No N Gauge layout seems to be complete unless it has a Farish 08 trundling around somewhere, going about its shunting duties!

 Once you've finished removing material, it should end up looking something like this:

 To give you some idea of how the decoder fits, here's a dummy decoder in situ.

-corner removing to enable the decoder to lie at an angle and another slot needs to be cut on the top for the extra wires
+removing to enable the decoder to lie at an angle and another slot needs to be cut on the top for the extra wires between the

-with a little pressure from the outside on the panes, if they've been a bit slap happy with the glue, you may need to
+little pressure from the outside on the panes, if they've been a bit slap happy with the glue, you may need to use a sharp

 That's all the modifactions done, now to fitting the decoder and speaker...